gvwilson/sensibleadventures/coriandel/coriandel.md

 courtyard would have been just too much.
 I slammed the gate closed, threw the bolt, turned my back on them, and walked away.

-Of course, I forgot that Nednan still had his key, the traitor.
+Of course, I forgot that Rojyar still had his key, the traitor.
 Everyone betrays you in the end, you know, except the ones who can't wait that long.
 When the bolt snicked behind me I tried to run upstairs to my room, but they were too fast.
 One of the guardsmen took one arm, another